 The next chapter began in 2015, after Jasmine went on an intense spiritual awakening journey to the Peruvian Amazon.
 Suddenly and without any foreseeable backup plan, Jasmine made the radical decision to stop the brand’s ever-worsening descent into the fast-fashion realm, just as the company finally entered a respectable profit point.

 Jasmine didn’t know how or when she was going to find a way to create and curate only beautiful and truthful products that resonated with her soul, that she believed would on some level add value to the human experience.
 What she did know was that she could no longer pretend to be okay with participating in the current system, dominated by mindless consumption and corporate greed.

 The day we took down the fast-fashion items from our site, we decided to open another Etsy store dedicated to our Audrey products.
 Unlike all the other products we sold, these had endured as exclusively designed, ethical, and mostly handmade.

 It was pleasantly surprising that this time around, our Audrey products soared on Etsy.
 We were featured in Buzzfeed and Refinery29 within the first three months of opening the store, and soon we had generated enough sales to sustain our tiny operation.
-Eventually we were able to expand our small Audrey collection with more products and its revenue grew to top what we had made with the previous product offerings.
+Eventually we were able to expand our small Audrey collection with more products.

-With this Audrey Hepburn miracle, we were able to fund the manifestation of the current Utopiat product development process.
+With this Audrey Hepburn miracle, we were able to fund the next chapter of creating and curating additional products to showcase our lifestyle concept.
 We are now paving the road for a new way of designing and producing.
-These will be beautiful products that stand a chance to not only showcase a new concept for holistic Chinese manufacturing, but to challenge the unsustainable production processes that are currently utilized in all parts of the world.
+We hope to showcase a new concept of a eco and ethical Chinese manufacturing, and challenge the unsustainable production processes that are currently utilized in all parts of the world.
 We hope to revolutionize, pioneer and inspire a movement for a more conscious consumer behavior.